Course Descriptions: Masters in Counseling Psychology

 Clinical Practice V CP 614, 1 Unit

-In this online course, students continue their professional development in the vocations of Marriage and Family Therapist, Professional Clinical Counselor, and community mental health service delivery systems.
+In the CP 614 online course, students continue their professional development in the vocations of Marriage and Family Therapy, Professional Clinical Counseling, and community mental health service delivery systems.
 Each course in the Clinical Practice Sequence builds upon the previous one with successful completion of the earlier courses required for entrance into the subsequent courses.
 Students will develop a working knowledge of community mental health, client advocacy, and diverse populations.
-To assist the student in career preparation for community mental health work, and/ or the management of professional practice, the distinction and understanding between clinical supervision and clinical consultation will be further refined.
+To assist the student in career preparation for community mental health work and/or the management of professional practice, the distinction and understanding between clinical supervision and clinical consultation will be further refined.

 Clinical Practice VI CP 615, 1 Unit

-tudents explore specific research designs and qualitative approaches that involve library literacy and an imaginative approach to a research problem and research question grounded in marriage and family therapy and professional clinical counseling.
-Each course in the Research Sequence builds upon the previous one with successful completion of the earlier courses required for entrance into the subsequent courses.
+Students enroll in this course in the fall quarter of the second year.
+Students explore specific research designs and qualitative approaches that involve library literacy and an imaginative approach to a research problem and research question grounded in marriage and family therapy and professional clinical counseling.
 Students engage in research related to the recovery model and incorporate a depth perspective in the integration of the material.
-The course culminates in the submission of a second draft of the thesis interests/research question paper which is archived in the student’s Research Portfolio.
-Prerequisite: CP 620
+This course is the second in the seven course research sequence of courses.

 The transferential aspects of depth psychological research and the importance of research in advancing the professions of marriage and family therapy, professional clinical counseling, and depth psychology are presented and explored.
 Each course in the Research Sequence builds upon the previous one with successful completion of the earlier courses required for entrance into the subsequent courses.
 Reflection regarding the research question and healing is pursued.
 Students will explore specific research designs and qualitative methodological approaches that involve library literacy, an imaginative approach to a research question, and clinical applicability.
 This course culminates in the submission of the first draft of the methods section of the thesis and the first draft of the thesis outline which are submitted to the student’s Research Portfolio.